 Gamblin is an American paint company noted for their environmentally friendly products.

-This set of fast drying alkyd paint includes seven selected colors, plus white
+Their set of fast drying alkyd paint includes seven selected colors, plus white.

 what colors do i need to start oil painting?

 A good place to start choosing colors is with the three primary colors; red, yellow and blue.